 More stuff than ever is for sale today.
 Young people buy things.
-However, youth and commercialism is not a simple relationship between abusive marketers and simplistic young people.
+However, youth engagement with commercialism is not a simple relationship between abusive marketers and simplistic young people.
 Instead, there are children and youth today who are challenging the addiction to buying things, including images, ideas and culture.
 Around the world children and youth are creating new ways to relate to the corporate and commercial culture that has been built around them.
 They are pushing away professional athletes, Internet websites and cellphone apps, television stations, schoolbook covers and other targeted marketing designed to sell them things.
 Instead, they are supporting local economies and simply not buying as much as they used to.
 This is changing the world right now.

 “All over the place, from the popular culture to the propaganda system, there is constant pressure to make people feel that they are helpless, that the only role they can have is to ratify decisions and to consume.” ― Noam Chomsky

 Youth Teaching Consumer Education — Teaching children and youth to make informed decisions about what they buy, how they purchase it, what it truly costs, and what the outcomes are of their purchases can be a powerful role for youth as teachers.
 Educating their peers, young people, parents and communities about commercialism is one way youth are changing the world right now.

 Youth as Advocates — Building community, creating consensus and fostering social change are some of the ways youth as advocates are changing the world.
 By organizing their peers, leading movements against marketing in schools, and shifting public perception about consumerism children and youth are helping reduce the footprint of their communities on the Earth, build sustainable economies and foster a new world.